Whyzanet/WhyzaGC/README.md

 See this link for the perl script.
 Read the whole page before starting. https://mightyohm.com/forum/viewtopic.php?t=3504

-I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to the J6 pulse header connections on the MightyOhm.

 Finally I also have the MightyOhm pulse pin connected to pin 35 on the Pi 4 so that a bash script can look for a rising edge on GPIO 19.
 I use this to log rare occurences of high CPS's when I am interested.

+I am powering the Feather Huzzah through the USB pin ( 3rd from top left to right ) from a Raspberry Pi 4 5V pin on the Pi GPIO header ( as well as a ground connection between the two ).
+Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.

+I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to the J6 pulse header connections on the MightyOhm.

+### Feather Huzzah ESP8266

+I have connected the MightOhm geiger serial TX pin to GPIO 13 ( softSerial RX ) on the Huzzah ESP8266 as Dan also did.
+This is pin 6 on the top from left to right.

 ### Feather Huzzah ESP32 v2

 With the differences between the ESP2866 and ESP32 pinouts, I have connected the MightOhm geiger serial TX pin to GPIO 27 ( softSerial RX ) on the Huzzah ESP32 v2.
-This is pin 6 on the top from left to right on the ESP32.
+This is also pin 6 on the top from left to right on the ESP32.

 ## Latest Version